 Do try this easy sweet and pretty looking mithai (sweet) for this festive season.
 Get ready to hear some WOWS from your family and friends for your culinary skills.
 Do not forget to share your feedback if you try this delectable homemade kaju pista roll recipe.

-WATCH VIDEO BELOW: Kaju Pista Roll Recipe - Cashew Pistachio Fudge
+WATCH RECIPE VIDEO BELOW: Kaju Pista Roll Recipe - Cashew Pistachio Fudge

 (Please wait for a couple of seconds for loading)